 You can visit our crime prevention pages on home security here, for ways you can protect your home and belongings.

-Over 15 arrests have been made across Rother in the past week for various offences including 3 for drink driving and 1 for drug driving.
+Officers have made a number of arrests across Hastings in the past week for various offences including 1 for drink driving.